Lease vs. Finance

-Leasing can be defined as paying for a portion of the vehicle’s cost as you use it.
-Although it may sound like renting, it is actually very different.
-Leasing involves paying the depreciation cost, which is the difference between the sale cost and the estimated resale value of your car.
-For example, the car you are interested in might cost $30,000 and it is predicted to have a $20,000 resale value in 2 years, therefore you would be paying for that $10,000 difference.
-Along with the depreciation cost are other fees including, but not limited to, sales tax.
-Leasing can involve paying a first months payment upfront (if applicable), a possible security deposit and also a money factor, which is similar to an interest rate.
-A money factor is a rate determined at time of purchase (could be .001 or .004) which is also a cost you must pay monthly while using your car.
-Rates fluctuate, but whatever the rate is at the beginning of your lease is what you will pay throughout your lease, regardless of what the rate changes to.
+Are you wondering, “Should I buy or lease?”
+The team at Rockingham Toyota is proud to be your go-to destination for car-buying tips!
+To start, leasing is paying a portion of the vehicle’s cost as you use it.
+You’re paying the depreciation cost, which is the difference between the sale cost and the estimated resale value of your car.
+For example, if the vehicle you want costs $30,000, and it is predicted to have a $20,000 resale value in two years, you would be paying for that $10,000 difference.
+In addition to the depreciation, you will also pay for the other costs, but not limited to sales taxes.
+Leasing may involve paying the first month’s payment up front and a possible security deposit.
+Rates do fluctuate, but whatever the rate is at the beginning of your lease, it is what you will pay throughout regardless of any increases.